 The depreciable assets of the Company are depreciated using either the group-life or straight-line method of accounting, which are both acceptable depreciation methods in accordance with GAAP.
 The Company depreciates its railroad assets, including main-line track, locomotives and freight cars, using the group-life method of accounting.
-Assets depreciated under the group-life method comprise 87% of total fixed assets of \$45 billion on a gross basis at December 2018.
-The remaining depreciable assets of the Company, including non-railroad assets and assets under capital leases, are depreciated using the straight-line method on a per asset basis.
+Assets depreciated under the group-life method comprise 87% of total fixed assets of \$45 billion on a gross basis at December 31, 2019.
+The remaining depreciable assets of the Company, including non-railroad assets and assets under finance leases, are depreciated using the straight-line method on a per asset basis.
 Land is not depreciated.

 Management performs a review of depreciation expense and useful lives on a regular basis.
-Under the group-life method, the service lives and salvage values for each group of assets are determined by completing periodic depreciation studies and applying management's assumptions regarding the service lives of its properties.
+Under the group-life method, the service lives and salvage values for each group of assets are determined by completing periodic depreciation studies and applying management's methods to determine the service lives of its properties.
 There are several factors taken into account during the depreciation study and they include:

-- statistical analysis of historical life and salvage data for each group of property; - statistical analysis of historical retirements for each group of property; - evaluation of current operations; - · evaluation of technological advances and maintenance schedules; - · previous assessment of the condition of the assets; - management's outlook on the future use of certain asset groups; - · expected net salvage to be received upon retirement; and - comparison of assets to the same asset groups with other companies.
+- · statistical analysis of historical life and salvage data for each group of property; - · statistical analysis of historical retirements for each group of property; - · evaluation of current operations; - · evaluation of technological advances and maintenance schedules; - · previous assessment of the condition of the assets; - management's outlook on the future use of certain asset groups; - expected net salvage to be received upon retirement; and - · comparison of assets to the same asset groups with other companies.

-Recent experience with depreciation studies has resulted in depreciation rate changes that did not materially affect the Company's annual depreciation expense of \$1.3 billion for each 2018, 2017 and 2016.
+In 2019, the Company completed a depreciation study for its equipment assets which resulted in changes to accumulated depreciation, service lives, salvage values, and other related factors for certain assets.
+The effect of this change in estimate was not material to depreciation expense in 2019.
+The continued impacts of the study are expected to result in additional depreciation expense of approximately \$30 million in 2020.
+There were no depreciation studies in 2018 or 2017.
 A one percent change in the average estimated useful life of all group-life assets would result in an approximate \$12 million change to the Company's annual depreciation expense.
 For additional details, including a more detailed description of our related accounting policies, see Note 6, Properties in the consolidated financial statements.